EthanFalcao/Kinematics-Calculator/README.md

  3) Open the index.html file in your preferred web browser.

 ## Contributions
-Contributions to the Kinematics Actuator are welcome!
+Contributions to the Kinematics calculator are welcome!
 If you would like to contribute, please follow these guidelines:

 ## Fork the repository.
  - Create a new branch for your feature or bug fix.